nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

-The [retrospective on our progress](https://gitlab.com/gitlab-org/gitlab/-/issues/235659) surfaced a few opportunities to streamline our GraphQL development efforts and to reduce the risk of performance degradations and possibile outages that may be related to the gaps in the essential mechanisms needed to make the GraphQL API observable and operable at scale.
+The [retrospective on our progress](https://gitlab.com/gitlab-org/gitlab/-/issues/235659) surfaced a few opportunities to streamline our GraphQL development efforts and to reduce the risk of performance degradations and possible outages that may be related to the gaps in the essential mechanisms needed to make the GraphQL API observable and operable at scale.

-Amongst small improvement to the GraphQL engine itself we want to build a comprehensive monitoring dashboard, that will enable team members to make sense of what is happening inside our GraphQL API.
+Amongst small improvements to the GraphQL engine itself we want to build a comprehensive monitoring dashboard, that will enable team members to make sense of what is happening inside our GraphQL API.
 We want to make it possible to define SLOs, triage breached SLIs and to be able to zoom into relevant details using Grafana and Elastic.
 We want to see historical data and predict future usage.

-It is an opporunity to learn from our experience in evolving the REST API, for the scale, and to apply this knowledge onto the GraphQL development efforts.
+It is an opportunity to learn from our experience in evolving the REST API, for the scale, and to apply this knowledge onto the GraphQL development efforts.
 We can do that by building query-to-feature correlation mechanisms, adding scalable state synchronization support and aligning GraphQL with other